sparkfun/SparkFun_GNSSDO/docs/software_overview.md

 	- With a subscription to Fugro AtomiChron, this option allows the individual Galileo clock bias to be preferred over the composite Fugro bias.
 	- You can enable a preference for either GPS or Galileo.
 Enabling Galileo will disable GPS.
 - **8) Pulse-Per-Second Interval**
 	- This defines the interval of the PPS signal.
 The intervals are defined by the mosiac-T firmware.
-Use "8" and "Enter" to scroll through the intervals.
+Use "8" and "Enter" to scroll through the intervals:
 		- "off"
 		- "msec10"
 		- "msec20"
 		- "msec50"